DICOMWG26AnnotationAHG/hackathon/servers.md

 ## Google Cloud Healthcare API

 The [Google Cloud Healthcare API](https://cloud.google.com/healthcare) generally requires users to authenticate and authorize an application to access the data stored in a DICOM store via the DICOMweb RESTful API.
-To enable public access during the Hackathon event, we set up a reverse proxy server in front of the DICOMweb API in an [Imaging Data Commons (IDC) cloud environment](https://learn.canceridc.dev/).
+To enable public access during the Hackathon event, we set up a reverse proxy server in front of the DICOM store in an [Imaging Data Commons (IDC) cloud environment](https://learn.canceridc.dev/).

 ### DICOMweb Studies Service Base URI